 The representation of multiple SCSI disks and SCSI buses in a storage subsystem is also simplified.
 The multiple disks and SCSI buses, which one or more HSZx, HSGx, or HSVx controllers serve as a logical unit to a host, are shown in the figures as a single logical unit.

 The following topics are presented in this chapter:

-- Overview of multipath SCSI support (Section 6.1) - Configuration requirements and restrictions (Section 6.2) - HSx failover modes (Section 6.3)
+Overview of multipath SCSI support (Section 6.1)

 Configuring Multiple Paths to SCSI and Fibre Channel Storage